 While pursuing this policy, the government renewed the 1979 practice of distinguishing three levels of Khmer Rouge.
-At the top were "ringleaders, Pol Pot, Ieng Sary, Khieu Samphan, Ta Mok, and so on,"96 who apparently comprised what it called the "Khmer Rouge inner circle" headed by Pol Pot and including others variously described as "top" or "high-ranking" Khmer Rouge.97 Next came military "commanders" and "officers"98 and others simply described as "leaders."99 Finally, there were the ordinary troops.100 The policy meant that all those in the latter two categories were welcome to join the RGC side.101 As for those at the top, the reinstated policy of putting them on trial was reaffirmed throughout 1995 and into 1996, with it being specified they should be tried in an international court for genocide, including genocide in 1975-1979.
-The names of Pol Pot, Nuon Chea, Ieng Sary, Mok and Khieu Samphan were mentioned,102 and it was clarified that Pol Pot and Ieng Sary could be retried.103 Plans were made to arrest them.104
+At the top were "ringleaders, Pol Pot, Ieng Sary, Khieu Samphan, Ta Mok, and so on," who apparently comprised what it called the "Khmer Rouge inner circle" headed by Pol Pot and included others variously described as "top" or "high-ranking" Khmer Rouge.
+Wext came military "commanders" and "officers" and others simply described as "leaders."
+Finally, there were the ordinary troops.
+The policy meant that all those in the latter two categories were welcome to join the RGC side.
+As for those at the top, the reinstated policy of putting them on trial was reaffirmed throughout 1995 and into 1996, with it being specified they should be tried in an international court for genocide, including genocide in 1975-1979.
+The names of Pol Pot, Nuon Chea, Ieng Sary, Mok and Khieu Samphan were mentioned, and it was clarified that Pol Pot and Ieng Sary could be retried.
+Plans were made to arrest them.